-The annual Board retainer, annual audit committee chairman retainer and annual audit committee member retainer are payable quarterly.
+The annual audit committee chairman retainer and annual audit committee member retainer are payable quarterly.
 If any special committee was formed and conducted official business, each member would receive \$2,500 per meeting and the chairperson would receive an annual retainer of \$5,000.
-Effective for 2010, the Annual Board Retainer was increased to \$26,000.
 There were no other changes to the compensation structure.